 The managing authority shall ensure that any amount paid as a result of an irregularity is recovered from the project via the lead partner.
 Project partners shall repay the lead partner any amounts unduly paid.
 The managing authority shall also recover funds from the lead partner (and the lead partner from the project partner) following a termination of the subsidy contract in full or in part based on the conditions defined in the subsidy contract.

-If the lead partner does not succeed in securing repayment from another project partner or if the managing authority does not succeed in securing repayment from the lead partner or sole beneficiary, the EU Member State on whose territory the beneficiary concerned is located or, in the case of an EGTC, is registered, shall reimburse the managing authority based on Article 50 of Regulation (EU) ETC].
-In accordance with Article 50 of Regulation (EU) ETC], “once the Member State or third country reimbursed the managing authority any amounts unduly paid to a partner, it may continue or start a recovery procedure against that partner under its national law”.
+If the lead partner does not succeed in securing repayment from another project partner or if the managing authority does not succeed in securing repayment from the lead partner or sole beneficiary, the EU Member State on whose territory the beneficiary concerned is located or, in the case of an EGTC, is registered, shall reimburse the managing authority based on Article 52 of Regulation (EU) 2021/1059 on ETC. In accordance with Article 52 of Regulation (EU) 2021/1059 on ETC, “once the Member State or third country reimbursed the managing authority any amounts unduly paid to a partner, it may continue or start a recovery procedure against that partner under its national law”.

-Details on the recovery procedure will be included in the description of the management and control system to be established in accordance with Article 63 of Regulation (EU)
+Details on the recovery procedure will be included in the description of the management and control system to be established in accordance with Article 69 of Regulation (EU) 2021/1060 on common provisions.

-The managing authority shall be responsible for reimbursing the amounts concerned to the general budget of the Union in accordance with the apportionment of liabilities among the participating Member States as laid down in the cooperation programme and in Article 50 of Regulation (EU) ETC].
+The managing authority shall be responsible for reimbursing the amounts concerned to the general budget of the Union in accordance with the apportionment of liabilities among the participating Member States as laid down in the cooperation programme and in Article 52 of Regulation (EU) 2021/1059 on ETC.

-With regard to financial corrections imposed by the Managing Authority or the Commission on the basis of Articles 97 or 98 of Regulation (EU) financial consequences for the EU Member States are laid down in the section “liabilities and irregularities” below.
+With regard to financial corrections imposed by the Managing Authority or the Commission on the basis of Articles 103 and 104 of Regulation (EU) 2021/1060 on common provisions, financial consequences for the EU Member States are laid down in the section “liabilities and irregularities” below.
 Any related exchange of correspondence between the Commission and an EU Member State will be copied to the managing authority/joint secretariat.
 The managing authority/joint secretariat will inform the accounting body and the audit authority/group of auditors where relevant.

 Liabilities and irregularities